 Part I discusses SJS and how its methods rely on classifications such as race.
 Part II reviews that history of constitutional challenges to jury selection procedures, and Part Ill relates this history to SJS.
 Part IV describes several arguments that might exempt SJS from this new scrutiny.
 Part V details the possibility that classifications other than race might be attacked by future courts, thereby further undermining the basis for SJS.
 Part VI concludes that while SJS may remain a useful tool, litigators would be wise to weigh its benefits against its possible liabilities before hiring an SJS consultant.

 Rachlinski, Jeffrey J., "Scientific Jury Selection and the Equal Protection Rights of Venire Persons" (1993).
 Cornell Law Faculty Publications.
-Paper 645.
+645.

 Published in: Pacific Law Journal, vol. 24, no. 3 (1993).